koutlaw/index.html/CV.md

 ## Education

 ### NYU ITP
 M.P.S., New York University Tisch School of the Arts, Interactive Telecommunications Program (ITP), New York, NY.
 Thesis and work focused on mobile computing, virtual reality, and media theory.
-Mentored by media theorist Douglas Rushkoff.
+Mentored by media theorist Douglas Rushkoff. | September 2003 to May 2005

 ### SVA
 School of Visual Arts, Computer Art Department, New York, NY.
 1 year BFA track.
 Studies focused on computer art, animation and abstract painting.